 Nearly 90% of all first-time buyers also spent in the aftermarket

-As Americans adjust to the our new environment, new data shows young first-time buyers could hold the keys to the future of the RV aftermarket.
+As America prepares to leave the COVID-19 crisis behind and get back to vacationing, new data shows young first-time buyers could hold the keys to the future of the RV aftermarket.

 According to the Recreational Vehicle Industry Association, older generations still make up a slim majority of first-time RV buyers, but that lead is slipping: Nearly half of all first-time RV buyers fall into either the Millennial or Gen-Z generations.